-Cross block connections shown in the regulatory plan shall be located to reflect actual conditions of the site development proposed.
-A street grid is identified in the regulatory plan and is to be supported in the final solution.
+Cross block connections shown in the Regulating Plan shall be located to reflect actual conditions of the site development proposed.
+A street grid is identified in the Regulating Plan and is to be supported in the final solution.
 Configuration and locations of the boulevard and other secondary street configurations shall adhere as closely as possible to the regulatory plan.
-Exceptions to proposed deviations based on physical constraints/feasibility shall be subject to administrative approval.
+Exceptions to proposed departures from the Regulating plan based on physical constraints/feasibility shall be subject to administrative approval.